sambacha/yearn-aave-proposal/DRAFT_V1.md

 > source: aave documentation

 ​Yearn is an ecosystem of financial products governed by the YFI token.
-The smart platform offers different optimised strategies based on DeFi primitives such as Aave, gaining immense traction and attracting nearly a billion dollars of AUM in just over a month.
+The smart platform offers different optimized strategies based on DeFi primitives such as Aave, gaining immense traction and attracting nearly a billion dollars of AUM in just over a month.